sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS student guide - Migrating Oracle to PostgreSQL.md

 1. Wants to migrate an existing Oracle database to PostgreSQL on-premises, PostgreSQL in an Azure VM, or Azure Database for PostgreSQL.

-2. Needs to know what's involved in migrating the external sales application to PostgreSQL.
+2. Need to know what's involved in migrating the external sales application to PostgreSQL.

 3. Wants a better understanding of what to do with the internal Oracle Forms application.